demisto/content-docs/docs/concepts/vscode-extension.md

 ## launch.json configuration

-the launch (`.vscode/launch.json`) configuration for running an integration should be look like that:
+The launch (*.vscode/launch.json*) configuration for running an integration should be as follows:

 ```json title=".vscode/launch.json"
 {